BlinkTagInc/node-gtfs/README.md

 To keep schedules up to date, you might want to schedule this to occur once per day.

-##Example Application
+#Example Application

-There is an example web app that creates some restful API endpoints and has a simple frontend for viewing transit data.
-It is in examples/express.
-You could load the example site with:
+An example app is provided that creates some restful API endpoints and has a simple frontend for viewing and exploring transit data.
+It is in `examples/express`.

-    node ./examples/express/index.js
+##Running the example app locally

+Run the example site:

+    cd examples/express

+    npm install

+    debug=node-gtfs-exampleapp npm start

+Visit `localhost:3000` in your browser

 ##Endpoints